How many people did Thomas Jefferson own?

 Slaves at Monticello were treated much like enslaved people at most other plantations in the upper south during the time period.
 Slavery was an inherently violent and coercive system, although Jefferson wrote that he wished to mitigate the violence.
 “My first wish is that the labourers may be well treated,” he wrote to his overseer Manoah Clarkson in 1792.

-Rather than force a slave to work under the threat of the whip, Jefferson attempted to motivate slaves to perform tasks with incentives such as “gratuities” (tips) or other rewards.
+Rather than force enslaved persons to work under the threat of the whip, Jefferson attempted to motivate with incentives such as “gratuities” (tips) or other rewards.
 He experimented with “new modes of governance” of enslaved people, which was intended to moderate physical punishment and to capitalize on the human desire to emulate and excel.
 He wrote that the whip “must not be resorted to except in extremities;” but this does mean that the whip was used at Monticello.
 Physical violence took place, sometimes brutally so.

 Jefferson did not succeed in lessening the violence of slavery.
 Not only was he often absent from Monticello, but he struggled to reconcile humane practices with demand for productivity and profit.
 Several slaves were whipped at the hands of Monticello overseers.
 For example, William Page, an overseer at Lego farm for four years, had a reputation as a “terror” among slaves and was characterized as “peevish & too ready to strike.”
 William McGehee, an overseer at Tufton farm for two years, was “tyrannical” and carried a gun “for fear of an attack from the negroes.”
 And Gabriel Lilly, a nailery manager and overseer at Monticello for five years, whipped James Hemings – Critta Hemings’ son – three times in a single day, even when he was too ill “to raise his head.”